WHITE BALLOON DAY

 OPENING AND CLOSING DATES

-The competition opens on JULY 1st, 2017 and Bravehearts will start accepting entries from this date.
-Entries close on September 1st 2017.
+Project submissions open on JULY 1st, 2017 and Bravehearts will begin accepting submissions from this date.
+Submissions close on September 1st 2017.
 Winners will be announced on White Balloon Day, September 8th 2017.

 HOW TO ENTER